datreant/scipy-2016/abstract.md

 structures in HDF5 using h5py and PyTables internally.

-**datreant** is also designed with specialized applications for data management in mind. [**MDSynthesis**](https://github.com/datreant/MDSynthesis) is built on top of datreant, and makes working with molecular dynamics (MD) simulation data easier with **Sim** objects.
-These are **Treants** that use [MDAnalysis](http://www.mdanalysis.org/) to dissect MD trajectories, with mechanisms for storing system definitions and custom atom selections.
+**datreant** is also designed with specialized applications for data management in mind.
+For working with molecular dynamics (MD) simulation data, [**MDSynthesis**](https://github.com/datreant/MDSynthesis)—built on top of datreant—streamlines workflow through **Sim** objects. **Sims** are special **Treants** that use [MDAnalysis](http://www.mdanalysis.org/) to dissect MD trajectories, providing mechanisms for storing system definitions and custom atom selections.
 This makes it possible to write maintainable analysis code that works across many simulation variants.

 All current datreant subpackages are openly developed and freely available under a BSD 3-clause license.
 More information on how to use the software,